jjconway23/Recipe-creator-app/README.md

         1. Once the new visitor has arrived on the page they are immediately met with a site logo that explains what the site is for.
         2. The user is also given a short tutorial of how to use the app.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

+    4. As a First Time Visitor, I want to be able to create an Ingredient or Recipie
+        1. Once user has created an account, they can add Ingredients to their list.
+        2. The user will be able to create a Recipe once they have added their Ingredients to their list.

+    5. As a First Time Visitor, I want to be able to update an Ingredient or Recipie
+        1. Once a user has added an ingredient to their list, they are able to update any entry in the database they have made.
+        2. Once a user has added an ingredient to their list, they are able to update any entry in the database they have made.

+    6. As a First Time Visitor, I want to be able to delete an Ingredient or Recipie
+        1. Once a user has added an ingredient to their list, they are able to delete any entry in the database they have made.
+        2. Once a user has added an ingredient to their list, they are able to delete any entry in the database they have made.

 -   #### Returning Visitor